ionic-enterprise/tea-taster-vue/README.md

 - Clone this repo
 - `cd tea-taster-vue`
 - Do one of the following:
-  - **Best**: make sure you have purchased access to Identity Vault and Auth Connect.
-Copy a `.npmrc` file with your access key to the root of this project.
+  - **Best**: Make sure you have access to Identity Vault and Auth Connect, and have previously registered an application using the [`ionic enterprise register`](https://ionicframework.com/docs/cli/commands/enterprise-register) command (which generates an .npmrc file).
+Copy the generated file to the root of this project.
-  - **Alternate**: create a banch ([see below](#branching-refresher)) at the appropriate commit or tag prior Identity Vault and Auth Connect being added to the application.
+  - **Alternate**: create a banch ([see below](#branching-refresher)) at the appropriate commit or tag prior to Identity Vault and Auth Connect being added to the application.
 - `npm i`
 - `npm run build`
 - `npx cap sync`